glakshay/in-hand-manipulation/README.md

     4. Try launching moveit from the required package that needs it and connecting to it
     5. If successfull, delete old moveit_config package

-## Matlab
-Please place all MATLAB scripts relevant to your project here.
-To keep things organized, create a folder for your project and place the scripts inside it.